wazo-platform/wazo-dbms/README.md

 Solution:

   * The postgresql package is cloned from debian mirror to wazo mirror
-  * xivo-config provide a pinning configuration on postgresql to take postgresql from wazo mirror
+  * wazo-config provide a pinning configuration on postgresql to take postgresql from wazo mirror
-  * Postgresql version is fixed in xivo-dbms to control the order of packages installation.
+  * Postgresql version is fixed in wazo-dbms to control the order of packages installation.